qunitjs/qunit/docs/_posts/2025-01-19-stacktrace-cleaner.md

 ### Hide internal frames

 While these functions are not called inside QUnit, we hide them because this timer is scheduled by QUnit.
-In this case, there are other stack frames and we can omit the trace entirely, for an even cleaner result.
+In this case, there are no other stack frames and we can omit the trace entirely, for an even cleaner result.
 The same result in QUnit 2.24.0:

 ```tap
 TAP version 13